pgxn/pgxnclient/docs/usage.rst

 system ones and can be also set using environment variables :envvar:`PGDATABASE`, :envvar:`PGHOST`, :envvar:`PGPORT`, :envvar:`PGUSER`.

+The command supports also a ``--pg_config`` option that can be used to specify an alternative :program:`pg_config` to use to look for installation scripts: you may need to specify the parameter if there are many PostgreSQL installations on the system, and should be consistent to the one specified in the ``install`` command.

 If the specified database version is at least PostgreSQL 9.1, and if the extension specifies a ``.control`` file, it will be loaded using the `CREATE EXTENSION`_ command, otherwise it will be loaded as a loose set of objects.